-Funds may use derivatives and forwards for efficient portfolio management.
+Each Fund, other than Schroder Islamic Global Equity Fund, may use derivatives and forwards for efficient portfolio management.
 The aim of any derivative or forward used for such reasons is not to materially alter the risk profile of the Fund, rather their use is to assist the ACD in meeting the investment objectives of each Fund as set out in Appendix II.
 Efficient portfolio management involves techniques and instruments which relate to transferable securities and approved money-market instruments and which fulfil the following criteria:

-- (A) they are economically appropriate in that they are realised in a cost effective way; - (B) they are entered into for one or more of the following specific aims: - (1) reduction of risk;
+(A) they are economically appropriate in that they are realised in a cost effective way;

-- (2) reduction of cost; - (3) generation of additional capital or income for the scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the FCA Rules.
+- (B) they are entered into for one or more of the following specific aims: - (1) reduction of risk; - (2) reduction of cost; - (3) generation of additional capital or income for the scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the FCA Rules.